Athena

 User Interviews

-We collected qualitative and quantitative data by conducting user interviews and creating a Google survey.
-We completed 6 user interviews and received 26 responses to our survey.
+We collected qualitative and quantitative data by conducting user interviews and developing a Google survey.
+We conducted 6 user interviews and received 26 survey responses.

 Affinity Diagram

-We began to process, organize, and consolidate all the data from our user interviews and survey into key relationships, themes, and insights.
+We started to process and organize the data from our user interviews and survey into themes, and insights.

 13%